 * * * * *

 The engines must be representative of the engine manufacturer's California sales.
 Each engine will be selected from the end of the assembly line.
 All engine models within the engine family must be included in the sample pool.
-Each selected engine for quality-audit testing must pass the inspection test, by being equipped with the appropriate emission control systems certified by the ARB.
-The procedure for randomly selecting engines or units of equipment must be submitted to the Chief, Mobile Source Operations Division, P.O.
-Box 8001, 9528 Telstar Avenue, El Monte, CA, 91734-8001, before the start of production for the first year of production.
+Each selected engine for quality-audit testing must pass the inspection test, by being equipped with the appropriate emission control systems certified by CARB.
+The procedure for randomly selecting engines or units of equipment must be submitted to the Chief, Emissions Certification and Compliance Division, 4001 Iowa Avenue, Riverside, CA 92507, before the start of production for the first year of production.

 * * * * *